Ecybereg/Mean_Machine/README.md

 **<<-- Key Features -->>**

 Hardware Setup:
+Beagle Bone Black
-Beagle Bone Black: The project is built on the Beagle Bone Black, providing a robust foundation for various applications.
+The project is built on the Beagle Bone Black, providing a robust foundation for various applications.

+ALFA Device
-ALFA Device: Utilizes a powerful ALFA device, a renowned wireless adapter, enhancing the project's capabilities.
+Utilizes a powerful ALFA device, a renowned wireless adapter, enhancing the project's capabilities.

 **Electrical Work and Wiring**